Aiven-Open/klaw/coral/README.md

 As a rule, please don't use css classes from the design system.
 All styles should be created by using the existing components and their properties.

+### Custom styles
+When we need custom styles - which should not be the case very often - we use [css modules](https://github.com/css-modules/css-modules).
+This enables us to add scoped css rules.
+Class names should be written in camelCases.

+#### 💁‍♀️ Special custom styles
+-  We use styles in [`accessibility.modules.css`](./src/app/accessibility.module.css) to add css rules in order to improve accessibility.
+Add these styles with caution, since they are globally available.
+- In [`main.modules.css`](./src/app/main.module.css) are global styles that are needed as fundamentals.

 **🔄 Work in progress related to styles**

 - We plan to add css variables based on the design system's tokens.